 The aim: Being the first ‘horse’ to reach the finish line.

+Start by creating a large L shape on the table: the large side is for 8 to 10 face-down cards, while the short side is for your horses.
+Horses should be in different suits but have the same rank.
 One of the players should be the announcer, which flips the face-down cards over.
 Now, when your lucky horse (let’s say the heart-suited Ace) has the same suit as the card flipped over, your card moves one step forward.
 This continues until one of you reaches the finish line.
-Wait till you find out that you can also add drinks to the game.
+Wait till you find out that you can also add drinks to the game!
 Yes, the Horse Race drinking game!

 The aim: to be the player who beats the dealer.

-Want me to translate the name?
-Yup, it means 7 and a half in English, which tells a lot about the game.
-The game is played with 40 cards, with 8s, 9s and 10s removed.
-You should know that each player should place their bet before having their first hand of cards.
-After receiving the cards, players may decide if they want to stand or hit.
+The game is played with 40 cards, with 8s, 9s, and 10s removed from the standard deck.
+Everyone places their bets, receive their cards, and decide if they want to stand or hit.
 Stand means ending the turn, and hit means receiving another card.

-The aim: be the first to get rid of all cards.
+The aim: be the first player to get rid of all cards.

 The aim: To avoid riding the bus.

 You missed some drinking card games, didn’t you?
 ‘Ride The Bus’ is played in 3 main phases.
 The first phase has 4 rounds: Red Or Black, Higher Or Lower, In-Between Or Outside, and Pick A Suit.
-The names of the rounds tell it all.
+In all these rounds, you have to guess cards (the name tells what you have to guess).
 When all these 4 rounds end, the three of you have 4 cards in front.
 Then you continue with the second phase, building the pyramid, with 5 cards in the first row, and 1 in the top row.

 The aim: get rid of all your cards, and also follow the unspoken rules.